DevOps

 • What is container management and why is it important? - Container management refers to a set of practices that govern and maintain containerization software.

 • What is DevOps?
-The ultimate guide - The word 'DevOps' is a combination of the terms 'development' and 'operations,' meant to represent a collaborative or shared approach to the tasks performed by a company's application development and IT operations teams.
+Meaning, methodology and guide - The word 'DevOps' is a combination of the terms 'development' and 'operations,' meant to represent a collaborative or shared approach to the tasks performed by a company's application development and IT operations teams.

 • What is PaaS?
 Platform as a service definition and guide - Platform as a service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.

-• white box testing - White box testing is a software testing methodology in which the code structure is known and understood by the tester.
+• What is white box testing? - White box testing is a software testing methodology in which the code structure is known and understood by the tester.

 Networking